Online and in Person

 The Four Bodies - A Taoist Teaching

 Every human being has four bodies.
 A physical body, a mental body, a spiritual body and an emotional body.
 Caring for your four bodies and aligning them correctly is an ancient Taoist Art.
+This training teaches you how to cultivate health and well-being, physically, emotionally, mentally and spiritually, according to the ancient Taoist teachings.

 Introduction to Tarot Studies (Year 1)